LCGD Designers Invited to Shape the Future of Kyneton Botanic Gardens

 Design of the New Welcome Garden at Kyneton Botanic Gardens

-LCGD Australia is delighted to announce a significant and rare opportunity for our student and alumni community: the chance to design the new Welcome Garden Area within the heritage listed Kyneton Botanic Gardens.
+LCGD Australia is proud to announce a significant and rare opportunity for our student and alumni community: the chance to develop concept designs for a new Welcome Garden within the heritage-listed Kyneton Botanic Gardens.

 A professional opportunity few designers ever receive